Yash-007/Yash-007/README.md

 I'm Yash Agrawal, a passionate Software Developer.
 As a dedicated full-stack developer, I thrive on the dynamic challenges of coding and constantly seek opportunities to explore and learn new facets of technology.

-## Achievements
+## About Me
+- SDE at CoinSwitch
+- Ex- TruEstate, Flynaut
 - ACM ICPC Regionalist 2023-2024.
 - Specialist on Codeforces.
 - 3-star rated on Codechef.
 - Tackled over 1000 data structures and algorithmic questions on various platforms.

-Apart from coding, I find joy in reading books, articles, and blogs on the internet.
-This love for learning fuels my belief in consistency and hard work.
-Each day is an opportunity for me to enhance my skills and contribute to the ever-evolving landscape of technology.
+I’m driven by curiosity, a love for problem-solving, and a mindset rooted in consistency and deep work.
+When I’m not coding, you’ll find me exploring books, blogs, and long-form content that challenge how I think and help me grow.

 <h3 align="left">Connect with me:</h3>